heksaani/DataScienceProject/README.md

 This is a joint project created by [Heidi](https://github.com/heksaani), [Lotta](https://github.com/LottaPol) and [Tatu](https://github.com/tlinnala) for the course [Introduction to Data Science](https://studies.helsinki.fi/kurssit/opintojakso/hy-CU-118209216-2021-08-01) at the University of Helsinki.

 ## Project description
-Our task was to come up with inspiring idea to get familiar with different aspects of data science.
-We came with idea of creating a interactive jupyter notebook, since the time is limited.
+Our task was to come up with an inspiring idea to get familiar with different aspects of data science.
+We decided to create HealthNotebook, which analyses data given by the user and recommends ways to improve sleep.
+We decided to create an interactive Jupyter notebook since the time was limited.
 This could be further developed into a web and/or mobile application.

 ## Data
 Used datasets: